LooxFoox/haefele-switzerland-scraper/README.md

 ### Motivation
 **hafele.pl** makes it hard to get the information on the maximum quantity of a product you can order at a time.

-This scraper simplifies this process to passing the product's URL.
+This scraper simplifies this process to passing the product's ID.

 ### Workflow
 App requires a `products.json` (in the root directory) as an input array of urls.